Spring Fishing Is In Full Force

 Snook fishing this year has been something special inside the bay.
 The FWC closed Snook and Redfish due to the red tide and for good reason.
 Some areas were hit hard but others like up inside Tampa Bay did not get the big kill.
 The closure while some would argue was a must.
 This gave us some relief on our fishery statewide.
 It has also gave us some nice slot fish to catch and release this year.
 Just that short window of closure has made a significant difference in the bay and the results have been quality fish boatside more often.

-Tampa Bay is also host to some great Grouper digging.
+Tampa Bay is also host to some great Grouper fishing.
 While most think that you can’t catch Grouper inside the bay I’m here to tell you different.
 Tampa Bay is host to tons of artificial reefs and tons of ledges from years of current flow in certain areas.
 As a result we have quite the Grouper fishery inside the bay.
 There are tons of different ways to fish Grouper in Tampa Bay.
 I prefer to anchor up and chum the fish from the structure.
 This can be done with both live and cut bait.
 Technology has also made this easier and taken the guesswork out of know what type of structure you are fishing and being able to anchor on the spot with the touch of a button.
 I’ve used Rhodan Marine GPS trolling motor for about 10 years and this has been a game changer when fishing in the bay or offshore.
 This mixed with my simrad 3D structure scan will give you more information as to what is on the bottom and holding on the spot without tossing an anchor.

 Best of the rest would have to be Trout, Reds and Mackerel.
 Trout fishing this year has been a little off as finding Trout has been a lot of effort with little reward.
 The FWC made some changes in February to the size that can be harvested.
 You can not keep any Trout over 20 inches, the 4 per person between 15 to 20 inches is still in effect.
 Reds have also been a little bit of work but as we head into the month of May we should start to see some schools show up.